Mono Vs Stereo

-Determining the difference between mono and stereo is an audio engineering skill that even some very capable producers can get confused with from time to time.
-So this is a short and sweet entry to clear up the differences.
+Determining the difference between mono and stereo is an audio engineering skill that even some very capable producers can get confused with.
+This is a short and sweet entry to clear up the differences.

-The word stereo is derived from stereophony, stereo is an acoustic illusion of space and depth created by the use of 2 microphones with 2 discrete separate signal paths that are panned hard left and right. (mic preamplifiers, mixer channels, power amplifier L and R channels and L and R speakers)
+The word stereo is derived from stereophony, stereo is an acoustic illusion of space and depth.
+This is created by the use of 2 microphones with 2 discrete separate signal paths.
+These are panned hard left and right. (mic preamplifiers, mixer channels, power amplifier L and R channels and L and R speakers)

-In this first picture we have a small circle representing a single microphone and a pan pot underneath panned centrally.
-This will result in a mono recording which would typically be made to a single mono track in a digital audio workstation.
+In this first picture we have a small circle representing a single microphone and a pan pot underneath, panned centrally.
+This will result in a mono recording.
+It would typically be recorded to a single mono track in a digital audio workstation.

-In this next picture we have 2 microphones one to the left and one to the right of the band, underneath we have panpots panned hard left and hard right respectively.
+Next we have 2 microphones one to the left and one to the right of the band.
+Underneath we have panpots panned hard left and hard right respectively.

-These microphone signals should be recorded through 2 mic pre amplifiers down a discrete mixer channel and fed to 2 separate inputs on a recording device. (i.e. a DAW or portable recorder) When routed into a sound card the digital audio workstation can be configured to record a stereo interleaved file on a single stereo track or 2 mono signals on 2 mono tracks panned hard left and right.
+These microphone signals should be recorded through 2 mic pre amplifiers down a discrete mixer channel per mic.
+Then fed to 2 separate inputs on a recording device. (i.e. a DAW or portable recorder) When routed into a sound card the digital audio workstation inputs can be configured.
+To record a stereo interleaved file on a single stereo (ganged) track.
+Or 2 mono signals on 2 mono tracks panned hard left and right.
 This will result in a stereophonic recording.

-When the resultant recording is reproduced over a stereo capable system you will hear the depth in the recording and be able to get a sense of the musicians position on stage.
-Of course this is over simplified and is just a 2 microphone recording but it explains the differences easily.
+When the resultant recording is reproduced over a stereo capable system you will hear the depth in the recording.
+This gives a sense of the musicians position on stage.
+Of course this is over simplified and is just a 2 microphone recording.
+However it explains the differences easily.
 (Photo courtesy of Dream Machine)